Chic African Culture Africa Factbook

 Cabo Verde per capita income

-Although about 40% of the population lives in rural areas, about 82% of food must be imported, therefore many Cabo Verdeans started to migrate to other countries.
+Although about 40% of the population lives in rural areas, about 82% of food must be imported; therefore, many Cabo Verdeans migrated to other countries.
+The per capita income in Cabo Verde was estimated to be around $3,800 to $4,000.
 Today, more people Cabo Verdeans live outside the country than inside.
 Presently tourism is the mainstay of the economy; even so, Cabo Verde revels in a per capita income that is greater than that of many of the continental African nations.

 What is the difference between ugali and fufu